 A divide emerged.
 On one side were women who understood the original definition of Home Economics.
 They believed that what happens at home is important, is a science, and should be studied in higher education.
 On the other hand, there were children of the next generation like me who were taught that Home Economics was about socialization and based on what the government and consumer brands wanted for society.

 You either had to be a full-time homemaker or have a full-time career.
 Jobs held by men generally brought in enough income for women to have the luxury of being primary homemakers.
 There were still scientific advancements being made in the field of Home Economics during this period, but brands like Betty Crocker and Johnson & Johnson were driving the narrative of what it meant to run your family.

 I love digging into the history of divides in thinking like this.
 My grandmother never understood the controversy.
 She said to just do the work!
 It doesn’t matter where the work is or what the work pays.
 Just do the work.

 As we move forward, I want to talk more about the division of housework.
 How did housework go from being all women’s work to now being a discussion about having equity at home?

-In the next episode, I'll share how I worked myself out of being a fulltime stay-at-home mom to being a working mom who traveled for six weeks last summer.
+In the next episode, I’ll share how I worked myself out from being a full-time stay-at-home mom to being a working mom who traveled for six weeks last summer.
 (Spoiler alert!
 Nothing fell apart at home while I was gone!)